 Christian Pontesegger fell in love with Eclipse in 2007 and develops RCP applications for Infineon Technologies AG ever since.
 While this involves lots of low level device communication, his passion belongs to scripting.
 As project lead of EASE, he tries to make Eclipse more dynamic and adaptable to the needs of its users.

-Angelika Wittek currently works as a freelance IT consultant, application architect, and software developer.
+Angelika Wittek works as a independent IT consultant, application architect, and software developer.
+She holds a degree in computer science from the University of Würzburg.
 She has been using the Eclipse IDE since 2004.
-She recently began to build systems using MQTT and related components.
-In her free time she likes to go to the mountains or experiment with her raspberry pi.
-Angelika holds a degree in computer science from the University of Würzburg.
+In her free time she likes to go to the mountains or experiment with her mecanum rover.

 Program Committee for the Project Quality Theme Day